Michelle Obama: Early life and ancestry

-Michelle LaVaughn Robinson was born on January 17, 1964, in Chicago, Illinois, to Fraser Robinson III (1935–1991), a city water plant employee and Democratic precinct captain, and Marian Shields Robinson (1937–2024), a secretary at Spiegel's catalog store.
+Michelle LaVaughn Robinson was born on January 17, 1964, in Chicago, Illinois, to Fraser Robinson III (1935–1991), a city water plant employee and Democratic precinct captain, and Marian Robinson (née Shields, 1937–2024), a secretary at Spiegel's catalog store.
 Her mother was a full-time homemaker until Michelle entered high school.

 The Robinson and Shields families trace their roots to pre–Civil War African Americans in the American South.
 On her father's side, she is descended from the Gullah people of South Carolina's Lowcountry region.
 Her paternal great-great-grandfather, Jim Robinson, was born into slavery in 1850 on Friendfield Plantation, near Georgetown, South Carolina.
 He became a freedman at the age of 15 after the war.
 Some of Obama's paternal family still reside in the Georgetown area.
 Her grandfather, Fraser Robinson Jr., built his own house in South Carolina.
 He and his wife LaVaughn (née Johnson) returned to the Lowcountry from Chicago after retirement.

-Among her maternal ancestors was her great-great-great-grandmother, Melvinia Dosey Shields, born into slavery in South Carolina but sold to Henry Walls Shields, who had a 200-acre farm in Clayton County, Georgia, near Atlanta.
+Among her maternal ancestors was her great-great-great-grandmother, Melvinia Dosey Shields, born into slavery in South Carolina but sold to Henry Walls Shields, who had a 200 acre farm in Clayton County, Georgia, near Atlanta.
 Melvinia's first son, Adolphus T. Shields, was biracial and born into slavery around 1860.
 Based on DNA and other evidence, in 2012, researchers said his father was likely 20-year-old Charles Marion Shields, son of Melvinia's master.
 They may have had a continuing relationship, as she had two more mixed-race children and lived near Shields after emancipation, taking his surname (she later changed her surname).

 As was often the case, Melvinia did not talk to relatives about Dolphus's father.
 Dolphus Shields, with his wife Alice, moved to Birmingham, Alabama, after the Civil War.
 They were great-great-grandparents of Robinson, whose grandparents had moved to Chicago.
 Other of their children's lines migrated to Cleveland, Ohio, in the 20th century.

 All four of Robinson's grandparents had multiracial ancestors, reflecting the complex history of the United States.
 Her extended family has said that people did not talk about the era of slavery when they were growing up.
 Her distant ancestry includes Irish, English, and Native American roots.
 Among her contemporary extended family is Rabbi Capers Funnye, her first cousin once removed.
 Funnye, born in Georgetown, South Carolina, and about 12 years older than Michelle, is the son of her paternal grandfather's sister and her husband; he converted to Judaism after college.